poopoo3882/Text-Gym-Agents-wudi/README.md

-# Bench LLM Deciders with gym translators
+# Bench LLM Deciders with gym translators (Forked by Wudi)
 This project provides a set of translators to convert OpenAI Gym environments into text-based environments.
 It is designed to investigate the capabilities of large language models in decision-making tasks within these text-based environments.

 ## Summarizer Levels